The dynamic saddle-node bifurcation with noise on the slow variable: Results

 One may wonder whether the presence of the indicator function $\indicator{\Omega_0}$ is necessary, or only a technical limitation.
-The answer is that the indicator is indeed important.
+The answer is that the indicator is indeed needed for the mathematical analysis presented here, though it may have little importance in practice.
 The main reason is that if a sample path exits the $h_0$-neighbourhood of the deterministic solution, it has a larger probability to reach the critical manifold $y = -x^2$.
 In that case, the sample path may move to the left for a while, before crossing the critical manifold again and moving to the right.
-This is a rare event, but it can potentially have a large effect on expectations, which we do not take into account.
+This is a rare event, but it can potentially have a large effect on expectations, which we do not take into account in our analysis.
+However, simulations shown in the next section indicate that our results remain valid without the indicator function.
+This is because even when sample paths move below the critical manifold, leading $x$ to decrease for a while, they are likely to behave in the same way as paths arriving from the far left once they have moved above the critical manifold again.
+Therefore, the extra detour made by sample paths has almost no influence on the final value of $y_\tau$, though it increases the time spent near the fold point.

 One question of interest is about the effect of undoing the scaling transforming the system~\eqref{eq:sn_not_scaled} into the system~\eqref{eq:sn_scaled}.
 The change in expectation now becomes of order $\eps^{4/3}\bar\sigma^2$, while the variance has order $\eps^2\bar\sigma^2$.
-One may also wonder whether our results are only valid for $\xin$ and $\xf$ of order $1$, or whether they can be extended to $\xin$ and $\xf$ of order $\eps^{-1/3}$, as would be required to describe the system for $(\bar x,\bar y)$ of order $1$.
+One may also wonder whether our results are only valid for $\xin$ and $\xf$ of order $1$, or whether they can be extended to $\xin$ and $\xf$ of order $\eps^{-\beta}$ for some $\beta > 0$.
+Indeed, this would allow to describe the system for $(\bar x,\bar y)$ of order $\eps^\alpha$, where $\alpha = \frac13 - \beta$, which would be useful to describe the dynamics of a more general system away from the fold point (see also the discussion on the centre manifold reduction below).
 While we do not provide here a rigorous proof of that fact, we expect this extension to be possible, since the quantities $D$ and $V$ vary little when $\abs{\xin}$ and $\xf$ are large, and the error terms in Proposition~\ref{prop:moments_ytau} actually decrease when $x^2$ increases.
-The main effect is that the prefactor in the probability~\eqref{eq:bound_P_Omega0} would scale like $(\bar\yf - \bar\yin)/(\eps\bar\sigma)$, which is negligible compared to the exponential term $\e^{-\kappa/\sigma} = \e^{-\kappa/(\eps^{1/3}\bar\sigma)}$.
+The main effect is that the prefactor in the probability~\eqref{eq:bound_P_Omega0} would scale like $(\ybarf - \ybarin)/(\eps\bar\sigma)$, which is negligible compared to the exponential term $\e^{-\kappa/\sigma} = \e^{-\kappa/(\eps^{1/3}\bar\sigma)}$.